clustervision/trinityX/doc/configuration.rst

 ^^^^^^^^^^^^

 =================== ============= ====================== =============
-     Variable           value        default              description
+     Variable           Value        Default              Description
 =================== ============= ====================== =============
 bind_dns_forwarders List          - '8.8.8.8'            A list of the default DNS forwarders to use on the controllers.
                                   - '8.8.4.4'
-bind_dnssec_enable  boolean       no                     Whether to enable DNSSEC in Bind9 on the controllers or not. bind_db_path        Path          `trix_local`/var/named The default path where Bind9 will store is DNS database.
+bind_dnssec_enable  Boolean       no                     Whether to enable DNSSEC in Bind9 on the controllers or not. bind_db_path        Path          `trix_local`/var/named The default path where Bind9 will store is DNS database.
 =================== ============= ====================== =============